suryajeetlondhe/flutter_interview_questions/README.md

 automatically rebuild UI elements when the data changes, ensuring a reactive and efficient design."

 ---

-149) 🔹What is Firebase?
+149.🔹What is Firebase?
+---
-     Firebase is a platform developed by Google that provides backend services for mobile and web applications.
+Firebase is a platform developed by Google that provides backend services for mobile and web
+     applications.
 It offers a variety of tools for app development, including real-time databases, authentication, cloud functions, analytics, and more.